Suraj-Prakash-Singh/Suraj-Prakash-Singh/README.md

 - 👀 I’m interested in WEB and ANDROID Development.
 - 🌱 I’m currently learning Javascript and CSS.
 - 💞️ I’m looking to collaborate on building WEB APPS.
-- 📫 How to reach me : email -surajprakash96399@gmail.com
+- 📫 How to reach me :
+-     Email -surajprakash96399@gmail.com

 <!---
 Suraj-Prakash-Singh/Suraj-Prakash-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.